 For those who will leave home after enrollment to live alone or in a dormitory, please bring your health insurance card and first aid supplies in case of illness after enrollment.
+If you have a chronic illness or other medical condition that requires regular visits, consult your primary care physician about a referral letter and/or prescription for medication.

-Health Insurance Card
+■ Health Insurance Card